COURSE PACKAGES

 -

-Groups, Organization, and Track Management - Use track grouping to consolidate elements, apply group processing, and maintain a clean session.
+Groups and Track Organization - Use track grouping to consolidate elements, apply group processing, and maintain a clean session.
 Properly name and color-code tracks for quick navigation.

 File Management - Establish a structured folder system for project files, samples, and presets to ensure seamless workflow and avoid losing assets.